Thraustochytrid: Ultrastructure

 Within the granular cytoplasm lies single dictyosomes, centrioles, endoplasmic reticulum, mitochondria, and lipid bodies in some cases.
 Thraustochytrids contain many mitochondria, which are polymorphic and have tubular cristae.
 Made of sulphated polysaccharides, the cell wall of thraustochytrids are multilamellate and non-cellulosic.
 The cell wall is derived from the dictyosome cisternae during thallus development, where circular scales (vesicles) form on the basal membrane to merge.
 In thraustochytrids, the cell wall is rich in galactose and xylose.

-Characteristic of thraustochytrids is their ectoplasmic net—which is an extension of the plasma membrane—emerging from the bothrosome (also known as the sagenogenetosome, or SAG).
+Characteristic of thraustochytrids is their ectoplasmic net—which is an extension of the plasma membrane —emerging from the bothrosome (also known as the sagenogenetosome, or SAG).
 The cytoplasmic net is unilateral, motile, and resembles fine fibres when viewed under a scanning electron micrograph.
 Depending on the genus, they may be branched or unbranched, and are thought to originate from a single trunk or organelle.
 Ectoplasmic nets have the capacity to excrete hydrolytic enzymes (cellulases, amylases, lipases, phosphatases, and/or proteases) to digest organic material in the water, thus assuming the role of decomposition.
-In lab settings, the endoplasmic net of thraustochytrids has been shown the ability to penetrate the sporopollenin of pine pollen, which comprises a plymer that is highly resistant to microbial degradation.
+In lab settings, the endoplasmic net of thraustochytrids has been shown the ability to penetrate the sporopollenin of pine pollen, which comprises a polymer that is highly resistant to microbial degradation.
 This experimental process is called pollen-baiting.
 Beyond decomposition, ectoplasmic nets also participate in providing adhesive function, as well as assimilation of digested organic material (absorption).